-Draw a long curved line down starting under the head and connecting with a paw.
+Draw a long curved line down, starting under the head and connecting with a paw.
 Repeat for the other side to create a body shape.
 Add another curved line from the head, above the body live, and connect it with the body to create an arm.
-Repeat for the other side.
+Repeat on the other side.

-For the hands or front paws, draw a half circle shape with a bubble for the thumb from the arm upward.
-Repeat for the other side.
+For the hands or front paws, draw a half-circle shape with a bubble for the thumb from the arm upward.
+Repeat on the other side.

 Use a fine point black marker or Sharpie pen to trace all the lines of your groundhog.
 Erase the pencil lines with a good white eraser.

-I usually complete the activity over two days or periods of time.
-On day one we complete the drawing and the tracing with a black marker.
+I usually complete the activity over two days or periods.
+On day one, we complete the drawing and the tracing with a black marker.
 One day two we paint.
-If your class hasn’t used watercolour paints before, you should demonstrate how to make proper brush strokes with a paintbrush and the water to paint ratio.
-I usually use larger paintbrushes instead of the small ones that are normally included with watercolour paint sets.
+If your class hasn’t used watercolor paints before, you should demonstrate how to make proper brush strokes with a paintbrush and the water to paint ratio.
+I usually use larger paintbrushes instead of the small ones that are typically included with watercolor paint sets.

-Use watercolour paints to paint the body of the groundhog first, starting in the center and working your way outward.
-Brown is not the most exciting colour, so the background is extra important.
+Use watercolor paints to paint the body of the groundhog first, starting in the center and working your way outward.
+Brown is not the most exciting color, so the background is extra important.

-Paint the background behind the groundhog in a bright colour.
-I suggest using bright, contrasting colours, like yellow, pink, green, blue.
+Paint the background behind the groundhog in a bright color.
+I suggest using bright, contrasting colors, like yellow, pink, green, blue.
 Paint all the groundhog details (body, pupils, background).

 Once everyone completes their Groundhog Day directed drawing, they place them somewhere to dry completely.
-Don’t make the mistake to hang them or place them upright.
+Don’t make the mistake of hanging them or putting them upright.
 Paint and water would drip down onto the groundhogs.
 Once dry, I recommend hanging them up or creating a fun bulletin board display for Groundhog Day.

 MORE Directed Drawing